prodXsg/X_Recall/README.md

   # X Recall

-  This is a code bundle for X Recall v1.
+  This is a code bundle for X Recall.
 The original project is available at https://x-recall-prototype.vercel.app/

   ## Running the code